m-ikramulhaq/Aspose.OMR-for-Cloud/README.md

 Directory | Description
 --------- | -----------
 [Examples](Examples)  | A .NET example that helps you learn the product features.
+[Aspose.OMR.Client](OMRclient)  | An open source .NET application with GUI that helps you work with OMR templates.

 ## Resources